Return to Photo Index Return to Clickable Map Return to Home Page

 travelers.
 The dining options might include a thatched hut with candlelight or a carpet spread out on the sand.

-However, be careful where you eat, because you might "savor" your dinner long after leaving the restaurant -
+However, be careful of the kitchen's hygiene, because you might "savor" your dinner long after leaving the restaurant -

 Dahab, Egypt